 We complete a medical screening as well as a psychological one.
 Learn more.

 You and the egg donor decide if you want the donation to be open or closed.
 Usually both parties opt for an anonymous donation, but we can facilitate whatever type of relationship both parties would like.

 The good news is no. Most egg donors do not live near the clinics and understand that travel is part of the protocol.
 To learn more, go here.

-If a pregnancy has not yet been achieved, your fertility doctor will likely propose a strategic shift particular to your circumstances.
+If a pregnancy has not yet been achieved, your fertility doctor will provide you with guidance that is particular to your circumstances.